psanan/website/website/README.md

 To deploy, upload the contents of `site/` (including hidden files) to your web server (probably to `$HOME/public_html`).

-Python scripts (with only standard modules) help with some tedious operations on the HTML files, like updating headers and footers and creating or updating HTML for images.
+Python scripts in `scripts/`, (using only standard modules) help with some tedious operations like updating/generating HTML for headers, footers, and images.

 `deploy.sh`, for convenience, gives more hints.